Acolyte: Western Christianity

-Latin Church
+Catholic Church

 Until 1972, the highest of the four minor orders in the Latin Church was that of acolyte.
 By his motu proprio Ministeria quaedam of 15 August 1972, Pope Paul VI replaced the term "minor orders" by that of "ministries" and the term "ordination" by "institution".
 He kept throughout the Latin Church two now-titled instituted ministries, those of reader and acolyte.
 A prescribed interval, as decided by the Holy See and the national episcopal conference, is to be observed between receiving the two.
 Candidates for diaconate and for priesthood must receive both ministries and exercise them for some time before receiving holy orders.
 The two instituted ministries are not reserved solely for candidates for holy orders.
 Ministries are conferred by the ordinary: either a bishop or the head of a similar territory or, in the case of clerical religious institutes, a major superior.
 Institutions of acolytes not preparing for holy orders are in fact sometimes carried out.

 The motu proprio assigned to the instituted acolyte the functions previously reserved for the subdeacon, and declared national episcopal conferences free to use the term "subdeacon" in place of that of "acolyte".
 The functions of the instituted acolyte are specified in the motu proprio, and have been indicated also in the General Instruction of the Roman Missal, no. 98, which under the heading, "The Ministry of the Instituted Acolyte and Lector", says: "The acolyte is instituted to serve at the altar and to assist the priest and deacon.
 In particular, it is his responsibility to prepare the altar and the sacred vessels and, if it is necessary, as an extraordinary minister, to distribute the Eucharist to the faithful.
 In the ministry of the altar, the acolyte has his own functions (cf. nos.
 187-193), which he must perform personally."